midlantica/LovelyBunchOfCoconuts/content/claims/therapy_for_all.md

 ---
-title: "Therapy for All"
+title: 'Therapy for All'
-claim: "Therapy for All"
+claim: 'Therapy for All'
-translation: "Pathologize normal life."
+translation: 'Pathologize normal life.'
 ---

 ## "Therapy for All"